-Note to Windows users: R CMD build may make use of the Windows toolset (see the "R Installation and Administration" manual) if present and in your path, and it is required for packages which need it to install (including those with configure.win, cleanup.win, configure.ucrt or cleanup.ucrt scripts or a src directory) and e.g. need vignettes built.
+Note to Windows users: R CMD build may make use of the Windows toolset (see Section "The Windows toolset" in R Installation and Administration) if present and in your path, and it is required for packages which need it to install (including those with configure.win, cleanup.win, configure.ucrt or cleanup.ucrt scripts or a src directory) and e.g. need vignettes built.